-While this seems obvious, closely examining your motives, and how you will recognise and measure your success, will have a huge impact on progress.
-Anthony Robins devotes several chapters to this in his book ‘Awaken the Giant Within’.
+Examining motives and deciding how to measure success has a huge impact on change.
+Anthony Robins devotes several chapters to motivating change in his book ‘Awaken the Giant Within’.
 Read the book, it is worth the effort.

-My completely inadequate one sentence version is – Deliberately and, almost literally, scratch out the memory of what you want to move away from then, create a vividly imagined experience of what you want to move towards.
+This is my one sentence version of Robins advice on change: Deliberately and, almost literally, scratch out the memory of what you want to move away from then, create a vividly imagined experience of what you want to move towards.

 Perhaps we have a shared experience.
 Imagine or remember being persuaded to enter your first half marathon.
 I was keen.
 I planned to put in regular training.
 I had plenty of time.
 The 1982 High Wycombe event was three months in the future.
 If you don’t run imagine how lonely it can be, pounding the pavement for mile after mile, on your own.

 I entered the race, exhausted myself in the first three miles, then hobbled around the remaining ten.